michaelwangcode/learn-express/README.md

 Middleware in Express are functions that come into play after the server receives the request and before the response is sent to the client.

+A common example of middleware is a function that logs users out.

+To create your own middleware function, create a function that takes in req, res and next parameters.

+Add it to the app by using the app.use(functionName) function at the top of the file.

+If you only want the function to be accessible to a specific route, you can pass it as a parameter instead.